How the competition works

 Stage 1: Multiple Choice Questionnaire (MCQ).
 February 2023 - 4th August 2023.

-Competition entrants complete an online multiple-choice questionnaire, containing questions based on ICH/GCP/FDA regulatory guidelines.
+Individual entrants complete an online multiple-choice questionnaire, containing questions based on ICH/GCP/FDA regulatory guidelines.
 The questions are chosen at random from a pool of forty.
-For team entries, only one team representative needs to take and pass the MCQ.
-The MCQ should take no more than thirty minutes to complete.
+For team entries, you will be required to complete an online application process.

 The MCQ is an open-book exercise and is not timed so entrants can return to the questionnaire as many times as they need.

 The highest scoring candidates from Stage 2 will be selected to compete in the Finals Day.
-A unique and challenging learning and development opportunity, the Finals will allow qualifying clinical researchers to complete on-the-day challenges, presenting to judging panels who will record scores across a number of parameters providing both quantitative and qualitative feedback and developments to help candidates improve their performance.
+A unique, fun and challenging learning and development opportunity, the Finals will allow qualifying clinical researchers to complete on-the-day challenges, presenting to judging panels who will record scores across a number of parameters providing both quantitative and qualitative feedback to help candidates improve their performance.

 The awards ceremony will be taking place in North Carolina in October 2023.